Richard28277/Auto-WebCursor/README.md

 # Auto WebCursor

 Auto WebCursor is a Chrome extension that automates web browsing tasks using AI.
 It allows users to control the cursor and perform actions on web pages through simple text or voice inputs.
-Designed with accessibility in mind, Auto WebCursor empowers individuals with disabilities to navigate the web independently, enhancing their digital autonomy.
+By interacting with the HTML elements, WebCursor can automatically navigate pages, and perform actions like click or input with simple text prompts.

 ---